You found our list of fun virtual diversity and inclusion activities for the workplace.

 Quote of the Day is one of the easiest online diversity activities.
 Each day, select a quote from a prominent figure within a certain community, and then share the sentiment with the team via Slack or internal email.
 Employees can learn about the figure by doing their own research, or you can provide a mini-profile for context.
 Even taking ten seconds to read the message can introduce recipients to these figures and broaden staff’s worldviews.

-Here is a master collection of quotes to share at work, including quote lists to celebrate identity holidays.
+Here is a master collection of quotes to share at work, including a list of diversity and inclusion quotes.

 18. Rotating meeting leads